cristianrz/cristianrz.com/articles/awk-performance.md

-# AWK vs other scripting languages
+# Performance of awk vs. other languages

 ###### Mon  4 May 13:48:22 BST 2020